suryansh0010/KrishiMitra/README.md

 ## Features

-- Agricultural news and updates
-- Weather forecasts for farming regions
-- Expert consultation and support
-- Crop management tips and resources
-- Community forums for knowledge sharing
+- Suggests the best crops to grow based on soil, weather, and location.

+- Provides safe and suitable pesticide options for crop protection.

+- Time market prices of crops to help farmers make informed decisions.

 ## Setup Instructions